AndrewRomitti/Fall-2025-interview-prep/README.md

 ## Schedule 📆

-- ✅ 1-2 LeetCode problems per day
+- ✅ 1-2 LeetCode problems per day  (will ramp up when I get back to college, but rn I work full time :/)
 - ✅ Fully written explanation for each problem I solve
 - ✅ Weekly recap of progress + goals